AdamBoley/Project-Beergate/README.md

 - Not all cards displaying on mobile devices - done by reworking html structure and css rules
 - Fix bug related to UpdateReview creating a new record - done
 - Implement Django HoneyPot - done
-- Add settings.py booleans to enhance security - done
+- Add settings.py flags to enhance security - done
 - Apply bootstrap to search results and user reviews page - done
-- Larger, bolder, more prominent font on navbar - done
+- Overhaul navbar to be bolder and more prominent - done
-- CKeditor rich text field not displaying on deployed site, including mobile devices- done by implementing Summernote

 - For a user-written beer review form:
-    - need a completed BeerReviewForm in forms.py - done
+    - need a completed UserReviewForm in forms.py - done
     - need a new view in views.py - done
     - need a context in the return render of the view - done
     - need a template and front-end links to that - done
     - need a path in urls.py for that template - done
-    - Add some functionality to handle an improperly completed form.
-Apply this to the comment form as well (for example if a user tries to submit an empty form).
-    - update admin.py with an approve beer review action - done

-- Offer an option of ordering reviews by the number of upvotes - use a dropdown menu or some type of selector (in navbar?)
+- Offer an option of sorting and filtering reviews by various criteria - use a dropdown menu or some type of selector (in navbar?)
 Then render different index views based on that selection

 - Implement functionality to broadly sort reviews by type and colour
     - use index.html and ListView